theshevon/book-of-shevon-v2/readme.md

 # Book of Shevon

-_Initially, the website was called "The Book of Shevon", but then I thought "drop the 'the'- it's cleaner"._
+Initially, the website was called "The Book of Shevon", but Sean Parkinson asked me to get rid of the 'The'.
+Something about it being cleaner that way  🤷🏽‍♂️

 **Version:** 2.0